We have information you must know before you buy the Ranger.

 As a work truck, the Ford Ranger offers serious truck capability at affordable prices.
 Watch for cash rebates and other incentives.

 The high-level models deliver strong performance on and off road.
+We like the XLT.
 The four-wheel-drive system with vacuum-activated hubs works very well and you can't beat the 4.0-liter V6 for performance.
-Several high-zoot trim packages are available, including Edge, Tremor, and FX4.